 Vegan leather is a rising star in the fashion world.
-The animal-free alternatives to leather market is expected to reach $85 billion by 2025, according to recent data from management consultancy firm Grand View Research.
+The leather alternatives market is expected to reach $85 billion by 2025, according to Grand View Research data.

 The report highlights increased awareness of the leather industry’s effects on animals and the planet, lower manufacturing costs, and new, innovative textiles as factors driving the market.
 But what is vegan leather, how do you use it, and is it all the same?